Alico, Inc. (NASDAQ:ALCO) Shares Sold by BlackRock Inc.

-BlackRock Inc. lessened its holdings in shares of Alico, Inc. (NASDAQ:ALCO) by 73.3% during the second quarter, HoldingsChannel reports.
-The fund owned 97,966 shares of the company’s stock after selling 269,150 shares during the period.
+BlackRock Inc. lessened its holdings in shares of Alico, Inc. (NASDAQ:ALCO) by 73.3% during the 2nd quarter, HoldingsChannel reports.
+The firm owned 97,966 shares of the company’s stock after selling 269,150 shares during the period.
 BlackRock Inc.’s holdings in Alico were worth $3,488,000 at the end of the most recent reporting period.

-A number of other hedge funds have also made changes to their positions in the stock.
-UBS Group AG grew its holdings in Alico by 42.7% during the first quarter.
-UBS Group AG now owns 1,734 shares of the company’s stock worth $52,000 after acquiring an additional 519 shares during the period.
-JPMorgan Chase & Co. grew its holdings in Alico by 5.7% during the first quarter.
-JPMorgan Chase & Co. now owns 17,781 shares of the company’s stock worth $531,000 after acquiring an additional 952 shares during the period.
-Bank of New York Mellon Corp grew its holdings in Alico by 3.2% during the first quarter.
-Bank of New York Mellon Corp now owns 43,315 shares of the company’s stock worth $1,294,000 after acquiring an additional 1,323 shares during the period.
-Victory Capital Management Inc. acquired a new position in Alico during the second quarter worth $78,000.
-Finally, Renaissance Technologies LLC grew its holdings in Alico by 1.9% during the first quarter.
-Renaissance Technologies LLC now owns 116,996 shares of the company’s stock worth $3,494,000 after acquiring an additional 2,200 shares during the period.
-51.04% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also made changes to their positions in ALCO.
+Deprince Race & Zollo Inc. boosted its stake in Alico by 22.3% during the 1st quarter.
+Deprince Race & Zollo Inc. now owns 200,228 shares of the company’s stock worth $5,979,000 after purchasing an additional 36,553 shares during the last quarter.
+Arrowstreet Capital Limited Partnership boosted its stake in Alico by 193.8% during the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 42,783 shares of the company’s stock worth $1,278,000 after purchasing an additional 28,223 shares during the last quarter.
+Millennium Management LLC acquired a new stake in Alico during the 1st quarter worth $600,000.
+Rodgers Brothers Inc. acquired a new stake in Alico during the 1st quarter worth $493,000.
+Finally, North Star Investment Management Corp. raised its holdings in shares of Alico by 1,445.0% during the 2nd quarter.
+North Star Investment Management Corp. now owns 15,450 shares of the company’s stock worth $550,000 after acquiring an additional 14,450 shares during the period.
+51.04% of the stock is currently owned by institutional investors.

-A number of research analysts recently weighed in on the company.
-Roth Capital upped their price objective on Alico from $40.00 to $44.00 and gave the stock a “buy” rating in a report on Friday, August 6th.
-Zacks Investment Research lowered Alico from a “hold” rating to a “sell” rating in a report on Monday, October 4th.

-In related news, Director Arlon Valencia Holdings Llc sold 9,717 shares of the stock in a transaction on Monday, September 27th.
-The stock was sold at an average price of $34.68, for a total transaction of $336,985.56.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other Alico news, Director Arlon Valencia Holdings Llc sold 9,717 shares of the firm’s stock in a transaction dated Monday, September 27th.
+The stock was sold at an average price of $34.68, for a total value of $336,985.56.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 In the last ninety days, insiders have sold 66,532 shares of company stock worth $2,359,246.
 Corporate insiders own 7.60% of the company’s stock.

+Several research analysts have recently commented on the company.
+Roth Capital lifted their price target on Alico from $40.00 to $44.00 and gave the stock a “buy” rating in a report on Friday, August 6th.
+Zacks Investment Research downgraded Alico from a “hold” rating to a “sell” rating in a report on Monday, October 4th.

 Alico, Inc is a holding company, which engages in the provision of agribusiness and land management.
 The firm offers environmental services, land leasing, cattle ranching, and related support operations.
 It operates through the following segments: Alico Citrus, Land Management and Operations.
 The Alico Citrus segment includes activities related to planting, owning, cultivating, and managing citrus groves in order to produce fruit for sale to fresh, and processed citrus markets.